ulikverse/ulikverse/README.md

 - 🌱 Currently, I'm learning **JavaScript** (almost finished) and getting ready for the Vue.js Course 🔥
 - 👨‍💻 All of **my projects** are available at https://app.netlify.com/teams/uuuuulik/overview or simply here on GitHub
 - ⚡ I am a big fan of running, astro staff & tech ☺️
-- 🔜 My personal Website is in Development ATM.
-But you can check it already by this link > [Yulii Shtel Dev](https://yulii-shtel-dev.netlify.app/#contact-section) 🔗
+- 🔜 You can check my personal Website this link > [Yulii Shtel Dev](https://yulii-shtel-dev.netlify.app/#contact-section) 🔗
 - 📄 You can download my CV is here -> [link](https://drive.google.com/file/d/1nPID6terC-Xri4euM79Yz4tdoFYBoHlB/view?usp=sharing)

 </>